wat4r/AzureET/README.md

 ```

 ## Installation
 Go to [releases](https://github.com/wat4r/AzureET/releases) to download the latest version of the AzureET binary file corresponding to the operating system, and then run it.
+Automatically generate configuration file `config.data` when running for the first time.

 ## Config